gmc-code/PC-algorithms/docs/maths_python/population_sampling.rst

     :linenos:

-| The code line ``population = ['blue'] * 100 + ['red'] * 400`` creats a population list that contains 500 elements: 100 'blue' strings followed by 400 'red' strings.
+| The code line ``population = ['blue'] * 100 + ['red'] * 400`` creates a population list that contains 500 elements: 100 'blue' strings followed by 400 'red' strings.
 This represents a population of 500 balls, where 100 are blue and 400 are red.

 | The code line ``samples = [np.random.choice(population, size=sample_size, replace=False) for _ in range(number_of_samples_list[i])]`` generates a list of random samples from the `population` list.
 Each sample has a size of `sample_size` and is drawn without replacement.